iCliniq Logo

 What Is the Treatment and Prognosis?

-Clinically there is no treatment for echogenic intracardiac focus.
+Clinically, there is no treatment for echogenic intracardiac focus.
 The interpretation of the cardiac echogenic focus is based on maternal risk factors and other sonographic changes.
 When echogenic foci are accidentally found alone during a routine ultrasound of a healthy pregnancy, they are considered harmless and not a cause for concern.
 Some experts even suggest that genetic testing (karyotyping) is unnecessary during the middle stage of pregnancy in such cases.

 In simple terms, if these bright spots are seen by chance in an otherwise normal pregnancy, they are not seen as a problem, and there is no need to perform additional genetic testing during the second trimester of pregnancy.
+High-risk pregnancies show chances of aneuploidy like Down syndrome and trisomy 21 and are said to be a soft marker.
+Multiple or bilateral echogenic foci increase the risk associated with it.
+The echogenic focus usually disappears during the third trimester.

 Conclusion